 Use Scenarios and Simulations

-Technology like AR and VR can be used to simulate real-life worlds in which trainees can engage in experiences to help drive training home.
+Technology like augmented reality (AR) and VR can be used to simulate real-life worlds in which trainees can engage in experiences to help drive training home.
 This is especially effective in safety or compliance training initiatives where true “real-life” experiences can’t or shouldn’t be an option.

 Additionally, scenario-based learning allows participants to consider things they have learned within the context of realistic experiences they may have.
 For example, curriculum creators can work with team leaders and workers to ensure that scenarios presented in training are realistic.